nanasemai/linux-mainline-ubuntu-opencl/README_EN.md

 ---

 **Credits:**
-Research, Debugging & Implementation by [nanasemai] & DeepSeek AI.
+Research, Debugging & Implementation by [nanasemai] & [0312birdzhang] & DeepSeek AI & ChatGPT AI & ChatGPT AI & Gemini AI.

 **Special thanks:** To all developers who participated in testing and provided feedback.
 Your contributions have made this solution more robust.